Advent hope is about anticipation: looking for the Savior.

 Key Scripture: Luke 2:22-38

 Simeon was old.
-Maybe that’s why the couple didn’t mind letting a stranger hold their baby.
+Maybe that’s why Mary and Joseph didn’t mind letting this stranger hold their baby.
 There’s something about a newborn that makes us smile.
 We all crowd around to see those chubby cheeks and tiny fingers.
 We all like to stand around for a moment, celebrate a new life and congratulate the new parents.
 Simeon was no exception.
 But his interaction with the young couple was more than a brief social visit.
 It was the fulfillment of a promise.
 God promised Simeon a glimpse of the Messiah.
 The Redeemer.
 Simeon took God at His Word and now he was holding God’s promise in his arms.

 He wasn’t the only one who believed … who hoped … who waited for God’s promise of a redeemer.
 God had whispered the promise to Adam and Eve.
 Passed down to Abraham, Isaac and Jacob.
 Moses knew of the promise, as did King David, the prophets, the captives and exiles.
 Each believed.
 Each hoped.
 And each knew God would keep His word.
 It was only a matter of time.

-- Talk about a time you’ve had to wait on God.
+- Talk about a time you’ve had to wait for God.